nawresmhedhbi/nawresmhedhbi/README.md

 ### Hi there, I'm Nawres 🙋‍♀️

-I have recently graduated and I am a software engineer specilaized in Data Science, for short I am a Junior Data Scientist 👩‍💻.
+I have recently graduated and I am a software engineer specialized in Data Science, for short I am a Junior Data Scientist 👩‍💻.
 I have a great passion for AI and I am working on various projects in this field .
 <!--
 **nawresmhedhbi/nawresmhedhbi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.